Services & Capabilities

 In the extrusion process, a highly viscous plastic mix of ceramic powder with additives is forced through a shaped die using high force.
 This is similar to squeezing a mixture with the consistency of potters clay through a shaped tube like a cake decorator squeezes frosting from a bag.

-Our state-of-the-art vertical hydraulic piston extruder makes rods and tubs in a variety of sizes, shapes, and tolerances.
+Our state-of-the-art vertical hydraulic piston extruder makes rods and tubes in a variety of sizes, shapes, and tolerances.
 This method allows for rods from .025" to .400" solid, single-hole or multi-hole - with significantly longer lengths than you can get with a pressing process.

 We are producing rods in high purity Alumina and Steatite, widely used in medical, aerospace and electronic applications.
 The extrusion process delivers a high volume of intricate parts in a short lead time that is extremely cost-effective compared to components produced by traditional machining.